gourie/kaggle_inclass/README.md

 # kaggle inClass competition
-This page describes how students should participate in a kaggle inClass competition organized by their Teaching Assistants (TAs) for a KU Leuven course.
+This page describes how students can participate in a kaggle inClass competition organized by their Teaching Assistants (TAs) for a KU Leuven course.

 ## overview